 Which country do you think has the most hot springs in the world?
 You thought I would answer it was Japan?
 I’m sorry I couldn’t meet your expectation.
 It’s the US, and Japan comes second.
 There are so many hot springs in Yellowstone National Park (YNP) in the US.
 As I’ll describe later how lazily we stay in hot-spring inns, it’s true that hot springs spoil people.
 The problem of hot springs in YNP is they will literally spoil human bodies because most of them are strong acid.
-If it’s limited to hot springs we can enjoy, Japan is No.1.
+If it’s limited to hot springs we can enjoy without dying, Japan is No.1.
 Today, let me explain how to spoil yourself correctly in Japanese hot-spring inns for your future reference after the COVID restrictions are lifted.

 The first rule of Hot-spring club: Bathe three times at least

 Averagely, we bathe three times for a stay of one night: Soon after check-in, before going to bed, and soon after getting up next morning.
 Accordingly, we can enjoy a sunset, night sky, and sunrise in an open-air bath.
 For your information, let me share the typical and official way how to stay in a Japanese hot-spring inn as follows: check-in, taking a bath, lying down on the tatami-mat floor of a room until dinner, having dinner, taking a walk outside, taking a bath, sleeping, getting up, taking a bath, having breakfast, and check-out.
 How lazy and nonproductive we are in hot-spring inns!

 The passage of time has stopped in hot-spring towns